Dynasty-Li/Dynasty-Li.github.io/index.md

 Hello, my name is Xiang Li, a Year 3 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a bachelor's degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in the UK).
 I am also an IEEE Student Member.

 For more details about me, please read my website and my [CV/Resume](/papers/CV.pdf).
 My Twitter: [@XiangLi0929](https://twitter.com/XiangLi0929).

-<h2 id="Research-Interests">Research Interests</h2>

-My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality (VR/AR/MR), Game Experience, and Interactive Techniques.

-My research will focus on the subjective reality of living in an augmented environment and extended reality devices from a human factors design perspective.
-In addition, I will focus on analyzing user behavior from physical feedback, as well as subjective user perceptions, through questionnaires and interviews.
-I will conduct systematic research and analysis of user habits in real life and virtual and design corresponding software/games in real/augmented reality environments to provide and demonstrate the implications and applications of user habit research.

 <h2 id="Academic-Experience">Academic Experience</h2>